The Bitcoin Rainbow Chart

 Who created the Bitcoin Rainbow Chart?

-The chart as it exists today is a merge of two 2014 contributions: BitcoinTalk user Trolololo’s logarithmic-regression model — posted in October 2014 in the thread Logarithmic (non-linear) regression — Bitcoin estimated value and described by him as “just a model, not a crystal ball” — and Reddit user azop’s rainbow-band visualisation.
-Blockchain Center stitched them together into the modern interactive form in 2019, and that page (blockchaincenter.net/bitcoin-rainbow-chart) is where most readers encounter it today.
+It is a merge of two 2014 contributions: BitcoinTalk user Trolololo’s logarithmic-regression model — posted in October 2014 in the thread Logarithmic (non-linear) regression — Bitcoin estimated value and described by him as “just a model, not a crystal ball” — and Reddit user azop’s rainbow-band visualisation.
+Blockchain Center stitched them together into the modern interactive form in 2019.

 Is the Bitcoin Rainbow Chart accurate?

-As a predictive model, no. Held static, the regression has over-forecast future price every time, and its slope has flattened cycle by cycle as the cadence of new highs has slowed.
-Descriptively it earns its keep: fourteen years of price history compressed into nine bands, with spot’s position relative to trend visible at a glance.
-Every peak since 2013 has landed in a lower band than the one before.
+As a forecast, no — held static, the regression has over-predicted price every cycle, and its slope flattens as new highs slow.
+As a description it earns its keep: fifteen years of price compressed into nine bands, with spot’s position relative to trend visible at a glance.
+The bands are regions on a plot, not a promise of mean reversion.